 If you want even more details about the certificate, just click “View Certificate”.
 On the “Details” tab, you’ll find the certificate hierarchy and can dig through the certificate fields.

+There are various tools available to check if your SSL certificate is valid.
+But with the right know-how, you can do it yourself as well.
 Once you have located the SSL certificates housed on your web server, there are two ways to check their validity.

 The first option is to run the certlm.msc command, open the Certificates - Local Computer window and then go through the list of the certificates listed in the store to make sure only the legitimated ones are installed.
 It is a time-consuming job but doable.